steffanjensen/swapbch.org/README.md

-Bchswap will be an universal swap..
+Swapbch.org will be an universal swap..